 TEFL job interview questions – teaching questions

-- Do you or the student(s) provide all the learning material (books, photocopies, etc.)?
-It’s important that you know this because if you are told that you have to pay for text books and photocopies, then forget the job.
-Text books are usually quite expensive.
-You should only provide material at your own cost if you REALLY want to.
+If you are told by the school that you have to pay for textbooks and photocopies, forget the job.
+Textbooks are expensive.
+You should only provide material at your own cost if you want to.

 TEFL job interview questions – logistics questions

 Most companies have a 24-hour cancellation policy.
 Classes cancelled with least 24 hours notice usually get rescheduled.
 You should get paid if classes get cancelled with less than 24 hours notice.
 The last thing you need is to suffer because your student(s) didn’t show up for class.